-\begin{rem} The ergodicity of the diffusions with mean-field interaction is a long-standing problem.
-One may taste the non-triviality through the following simple example.
-Consider the process \bee dX_t = (-X_t + \a \dbE[X_t]) dt + dW_t. \eee It is not hard to show that the process $X$ has a unique invariant measure $\cN(0, 1/2)$ when $\a <1$ and has none of them when $\a>1$.
-Therefore a structural condition is inevitable to ensure the existence of a unique invariant measure and the convergence of the marginal distributions towards it.
-Theorem \ref{thm:ergodicity} shows that $F$ being convex on the probability measure space is sufficient for the underdamped MFL dynamics to be ergodic.
-It is a sound analogue of Theorem 2.11 in Hu, Ren, \v Si\v ska and Szpruch \cite{HRSS19}, where it has been proved that the convexity of the potential function ensures the ergodicity of the overdamped MFL dynamics. \end{rem}
+\begin{rem} The ergodicity of diffusions with mean-field interaction is a long-standing problem.
+Theorem \ref{thm:ergodicity} shows that, for non-degenerate confinement potentials in the sense of \eqref{eq:flowerbound}, $F$ being convex on the space of probability measures (with 2nd order moment) is sufficient for the underdamped MFL dynamics to be ergodic.
+It is an analogue of Theorem 2.11 in Hu, Ren, \v Si\v ska and Szpruch \cite{HRSS19}, where it has been proved that the convexity of the potential function ensures the ergodicity of the overdamped MFL dynamics. \end{rem}